 This example shows how to get the log entries from the Implementation namespace, assuming you already know its name.
-The pseudocode in this topic depends on the pseudocode in "Making a Connection to the CIMOM" on page 16.
+The pseudocode in this topic depends on the pseudocode in Make a Connection to the CIMOM.

 To list and clear the System Event Log